 After 4 months, just as many betas, two security releases for rather alarming vulnerabilities later, we finally have WordPress 4.5.
 And we love how it turned out after all.

 Yes, it’s named after a jazz prodigy (it’s a WP tradition) Coleman Hawkins.
-I would suggest you pull up ‘Body and Soul’ on iTunes and keep reading to familiarize yourself with the latest improvements to WordPress core:
+I would suggest you pull up ‘Body and Soul’ on iTunes and keep reading to familiarize yourself with the latest improvements to WordPress web development core:

 This one’s a huge Hi-5 to SEO-junkies everywhere.
 Inline linking is now as easy as selecting your text.
 The brilliant feature will pull up a list of suggestions (previous posts) in a drop down menu, one of which you can link to.